ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 Between the dummy and one-hot models, we have a pretty good framework for analyzing a variety of changing-criterion data sets.
-But if you’re willing to get a little weird, with me, I think we can do even better.
-When we set the priors for out one-hot model, covered how the changing-criterion design makes specific predictions about the conditional means during the intervention period.
+But if you’re willing to get a little weird, I think we can do even better.
+When we set the priors for out one-hot model, we covered how the changing-criterion design makes specific predictions about the conditional means during the intervention period.
 If our intervention brings the target behavior under experimental control, the average